 Bar-Yishay, E., Gaides, M., Goren, A., and Szeinberg, A. (2011), Aeration properties of a new sleeping surface for infants.
 Pediatr.
 Pulmonol., 46: 193–198. doi: 10.1002/ppul.21351.

 Colditz PB, Joy GJ, Dunster KR.
 Rebreathing potential of infant mattresses and bedcovers.
 J Paediatr Child Health.
 2002;38(2):192–195.

-Infants in the prone position on fiberfill surfaces and surfaces with core materials below show increased risk of rebreathing of carbon dioxide which leads to hypoxia – a condition commonly associated with SIDS.
+Infants in the prone position on fiberfill surfaces and surfaces with core materials show increased risk of rebreathing of carbon dioxide which leads to hypoxia – a condition commonly associated with SIDS.
 Scientific evidence shows air-permeable mattresses provide a “significant” decreased risk of rebreathing of carbon dioxide.

 For medical professionals unfamiliar with the benefits of the SafeSleep® air-permeable crib mattress, ask yourself, “is a baby less likely to asphyxiate with their face down on a firm 6-inch-thick pillow, a 1-inch plastic encased play yard mat, a breathable surface with core material that can trap carbon dioxide, or a 1/8 inch thin open weave 3D fabric with nothing but air underneath it?”

 The SafeSleep® has an air-permeability rate of over 300x, the currently recommended firm crib mattress with a tight-fitting sheet.